Wesley1808/ServerCore/docs/config/DEFAULT.md

 # Immunity checks determine whether an entity should be ticked even when it's outside the activation range, like for example when it is falling or takes damage.
 # Note: while this is a very powerful feature, it can still slow down mobfarms and break very specific technical contraptions.
 activation-range:
-  # (Default = false) Enables activation range.
+  # Enables activation range.
   enabled: false
-  # (Default = true) Briefly ticks entities newly added to the world for 10 seconds (includes both spawning and loading).
+  # Briefly ticks entities newly added to the world for 10 seconds (includes both spawning and loading).
   # This gives them a chance to properly immunize when they are spawned if they should be.
 Can be helpful for mobfarms.
   tick-new-entities: true
-  # (Default = false) Enables vertical range checks.
+  # Enables vertical range checks.
 By default, activation ranges only work horizontally.
   # This can greatly improve performance on taller worlds, but might break a few very specific ai-based mobfarms.
   use-vertical-range: false
-  # (Default = false) Skips 1/4th of entity ticks whilst not immune.
+  # Skips 1/4th of entity ticks whilst not immune.
   # This affects entities that are within the activation range, but not immune (for example by falling or being in water).
   skip-non-immune: false
   # Allows villagers to tick regardless of the activation range when panicking.